JimDesu/basis-lang/spec.md

 - A productive `^Object` parameter lets the callee swap which object the caller-owned slot points at, but the new object is allocated into the caller's frame on successful copy-restore.
 - Transitive containment: an object embedded as a field of another object inherits the containing object's lifetime ceiling.

-At frame retirement, every object whose lifetime ceiling is this frame is reclaimed.
+At frame retirement, every object whose lifetime ceiling is this frame is reclaimed; an object that carries an obligation, or owns obligated fields, fires those discharges as part of this reclamation (§10.16).

 ### F.9 Variant Three-Word Slot